 As with any policy and guidance it is good practice to review regularly in order to ensure that the document is still serving its purpose.
-In 2015 the document was updated to reflect updated Government guidance.
+In September 2015 and June 2019 the document was updated to reflect updated Government guidance.

-&lt;sup>2 Department for Communities and Local Government (March 2012) National Planning Policy Framework
+2 Ministry of Housing, Communities and Local Government (February 2019) National Planning Policy Framework